hibari-moe/api/README.md

-# hibari-api
+# Hibari API

-Work in progress API backend for extra Kitsu statistics for Hibari.
+Work in progress API backend for extra Kitsu statistics for [Hibari](https://github.com/wopian/hibari)

 Initially developed as part of the *Open Source Systems* module at Bucks New University

 ## Installation